dBish6/react-is-keyboard-user/README.md

-# react-is-keyboard-user
+# react-user-input-detection
-A lightweight React hook for detecting keyboard usage within a web application.
+A lightweight React hook for detecting the user's input method within a web application.
 This package provides a simple way to track whether a user is interacting via a keyboard or mouse, enhancing accessibility and the user experience of your application.
 The package also includes a context provider necessary for the hook's functionality.
 Regardless of whether the user begins with a keyboard and later transitions to a mouse, the hook dynamically detects these changes, recognizing the user's input method as mouse-based.
 This monitoring ensures accurate tracking of user interaction.

 ## Installation
 ```
-$ npm i react-is-keyboard-user
+$ npm i react-user-input-detection
 ```

 ## Explanation